hekmatullah-sajid/EcoEnergy-Germany/reproduce/README.md

 When prompted, write 'yes' and press Enter.

-Once infrastructure setup is complete, change the values of the following variables in `.env` file and use the values you used in `terraform.tfvars` file.
-Make sure not to change `DATASET_URL`, and only change the file name for the JSON file in `GCP_CREDENTIALS`.
+Once the infrastructure setup is complete, modify the values of the following variables in `example.env`, rename the file to `.env`, and utilize the values you employed in the terraform.tfvars file.
+Ensure that you refrain from altering DATASET_URL, and only modify the file name for the JSON file in GCP_CREDENTIALS.

 ```plaintext
 GCP_CREDENTIALS = "/home/src/secrets/your_json_file_name.json"